baselakasha/ai-simulated-battlefield/README.md

 ![![Simulation Screenshot](images/screenshot.png)

-The code was written in Object oriented Programming (OOP) to ensure code reusability and better organisation.
+The code was written in object-oriented Programming (OOP) to ensure code reusability and better organisation.

-Behaviors are agnostic to agents.
+Behaviours are agnostic to agents.
 Agents behaviours can be changed during runtime which allows to set experiments and answer the proposed questions.

 ## Results Summary